feathersjs/docs/getting-started/readme.md

 ## What is Feathers?

-Feathers is a minimalist, service-oriented, real-time web framework for modern applications that puts real-time at the forefront rather than an afterthought.
+Feathers is a minimalist, service-oriented, real-time web framework for modern applications that puts real-time communication at the forefront rather than as an afterthought.
 What do we mean by that?

 ### Minimalist

 Built on top of [Express](http://expressjs.com/), Feathers has embodied the same spirit.
 It is compromised of a bunch of small modules that are all completely optional and the core weighs in at just a few hundred lines of code.
 How's that for light weight?!
-Now you can see where Feathers got it's name.
+Now you can see where Feathers got it's name. 😉

 ### Service oriented